Guidance on efficacy requirements for biocides: Planning your test product and testing

 The microbial count of a sample (inoculum counts or carrier counts) determines the microbial challenge level for the test.
 For a test result to be valid, the microbial levels should be within the prescribed limits for the test method.

 The way you determine the microbial count should be in line with the test method.
 For suspension test methods, you should determine the microbial count of the sample.
-For carrier test methods, you should determine the microbial counts on untreated dried control carriers after applying the sample.
+For carrier test methods, you should determine the microbial counts on untreated dried control carriers.

-In general, it's acceptable if the microbial counts exceed the prescribed levels outlined in the test requirements as long as the biocide meets the prescribed performance criteria.
+In general, it is acceptable if the microbial counts exceed the prescribed levels outlined in the test requirements as long as the biocide meets the prescribed performance criteria.

-A biocide may fail to meet the performance standard required for the efficacy claim due to contamination or not meeting the prescribed carrier count.
+A biocide may fail to meet the performance standard required for the efficacy claim due to contamination, laboratory error, control failure or not meeting the prescribed carrier count.
+We recommend that you follow the US EPA's 810.2000 product performance test guideline to help you determine whether you need to repeat testing of, or retest, the biocide and if so, how.

-If a laboratory test indicates that the failure is due to a false positive, you may re-test that particular batch.
+If a laboratory test indicates that the failure is due to a false positive, you may repeat the test for that particular batch.

-If you decide to re-test, you do not need to use:
+If you decide to repeat the test, you do not need to use:

 - a different laboratory